- Lantau Island

 Starting Point – Tung Chung Town Centre

 From MTR Tung Chung Station Exit B, walk three minutes to Tung Chung Fire Station.
-Walk down Yu Tung Road passing by Yat Tung Estate, and at the nearly end turn right into a seaside path and start the journey via Hau Wong Temple.
+Walk down Yu Tung Road passing by Yat Tung Estate, and at the near the end turn right into a seaside path and start the journey via Hau Wong Temple.

 This is your gateway to Lantau Island and an important opportunity to stock up on food and water before starting off!